Set Current Location

 Jardín Centenario is an excellent place to wander around, especially if you have children.
 Take a stroll, admire the surrounding old colonial buildings, buy an ice-cream or browse the local handicraft stalls.
 The impressive-looking church, built in neo-classical style, is also worth visiting.
 And you will very likely see local mime performers giving a street show.
 The ideal spot for an afternoon outing.

 Formerly known as the Plaza de la Concepción, this attractive little plaza is well worth a visit.
-At one corner you can see the Casa de la Malinche (or Casa Colorada), which was built by the conquistador Hernán Cortés for his Aztec interpreter cum lover: however, the building is not open to the general public.
-On the eastern side of the plaza is the Capilla de la Conchita (the Chapel of Conchita), a pretty little Baroque church that dates back to the 18th century.
+At one corner you can see the Casa de la Malinche (or Casa Colorada), which was built by the conquistador Hernán Cortés for his Aztec interpreter and lover; however, the building is not open to the general public.
+On the eastern side of the plaza is the Capilla de la Conchita (the Chapel of Conchita), a pretty little Baroque church that dates back to the 18th Century.